annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/statusbase.md

 ---
 title: "statusBase resource type"
-description: Describes the deprecated statusBase resource type with its properties and a JSON representation. ms.localizationpriority: medium
+description: Learn about how the statusBase resource type (deprecated) describes the status of the provisioning summary event. ms.localizationpriority: medium
 author: "ArvindHarinder1"
 ms.prod: "identity-and-access-reports"